cai001/search2/README.md

 ```cmd
 >java -jar search-2 20181212
 ```
-You should set a date for the selection of rows with later dates.
+You need to set a date for the selection.
+After that rows with later dates will be selected.

 ## Result

 The robot returns the standard link statuses.

-The following user statuses are applied when receiving exceptions:
+The following irregular statuses are applied when receiving exceptions:

 - `600` – Invalid link;